danlkv/webext-react-coffeescript-boilerplate/README.md

 3. Install web-ext tool
 4. Run it with running `web-ext run` from `build/` folder

+## Auto-reload

+or use autoreload: `yarn start`

 App will update automatically on rebuild.
-You may want to install npm-watch to automatically rebuild.

-You can also use Hot-reload.
-Instructions for this are still under development.

 Browsers:
 - Firefox >48